AtomicSponge/node-scripts/docbuilder/README.md

 These are system commands used to launch each different document generator.

 The following variables can be used:
-- `$PROJECT` - The name of the project.
+- `$PROJECT` - The name of the project
-- `$PROJECT_LOCATION` - The full path to the project.
+- `$PROJECT_LOCATION` - The full path to the project
-- `$OUTPUT_FOLDER` - The name of the output directory from settings.
+- `$OUTPUT_FOLDER` - The name of the output directory from settings

+## Job Settings:
+- `"name": "project-name"` - Name of the project
+- `"generator": "gen"` - Which generator to use
+- `"path": "project/path"` - Full path to the project

 ## Optional Global Settings:
-- `"log_file": "filename"` - Change the filename of the log file.
+- `"log_file": "filename"` - Change the filename of the log file
-- `"output_folder": "foldername"` - Change the output directory name. (default docs)
+- `"output_folder": "foldername"` - Change the output directory name (default docs)
-- `"nologging": "nologging"` - Disable logging.
+- `"nologging": "nologging"` - Disable logging

 ## Optional Job Settings:
+- `"out": "out/folder"` - Output folder created by generator
-- `"checkfolder": "true"` - Verify directory exists before generating docs.
+- `"checkfolder": "true"` - Verify directory exists before generating docs
-- `"removeold": "true"` - Delete the old documentation directory after generation.
+- `"removeold": "true"` - Delete the old documentation directory after generation

 # Changelog

+## 2.1.1
+- Improvements to README
+- Made `out` default to `docs` and optional

 ## 2.1.0
 - *NOTE* Changes in functionality that breaks previous versions